BadiaValdes/docs/c#/beginning.md

 > Use abstract when you want to create a class with base behavior but one or more methods needs to be override in the children classes.

-- Implementation of those clases
+- Implementation of those classes

 ```c#